frak-id/wallet/packages/sdk/README.md

-# Nexus Wallet SDK
+# Frak Wallet SDK

-This SDK help any dApps, or gated content provider, use the [Nexus Wallet](https://wallet.frak.id/) as a regular wallet, with smoother UX for your end-users (pay for his gas fees, check the paywall options, track his consumption etc.)
+This SDK help any dApps, or gated content provider, use the [Frak Wallet](https://wallet.frak.id/) as a regular wallet, with smoother UX for your end-users (pay for his gas fees, check the paywall options, track his consumption etc.)

 Checkout our documentation for more informations about the usage:
  - [React client usage](https://docs.frak.id/wallet-sdk/how-to/client-react)